 If you have a physical location that customers can visit then it’s worth showing a map.
 Elementor make this really easy to do with the map widget.
 To edit the location hover over the widget and click on the pencil icon (see below).
 You’ll then be able to enter an address in the Elementor editor which will auto update the map.

 The contact page on any business website is pretty important!
 After all, you want your customers to be able to get in contact with you easily.
 We already have an email address and phone number on the website so that’s a good start.
 However it’s much more common today for businesses to provide forms on their website through which customers can submit enquiries.
 This is often easier for the customer than sending an email (particularly on a mobile phone).

-Our Contact page already has a form added to it that contains the core information needed from a customer (e.g. name, email and a message).
-This form has been created by a third-party plugin called WPForms.
+Our Contact page already has a form added to it that is, however, not part of Elementor.
+This form contains the core information needed from a customer (e.g. name, email and a message) and has been created by a third-party plugin called WPForms.
 It’s a free plugin to use that allows you to create simple forms quickly and easily.
 If more advanced features are required they are available by purchasing the premium version of the plugin.